eaklamanu/eaklamanu.github.io/src/data/about.md

 	Emptiness fills the void; all I see is gloom.

 	Our hearts are bound by steel cords
-	That yearns me back, a wailing twanging to come home Hand in hand, we're complete,
+	That yearn me back, a wailing twanging to come home Hand in hand, we're complete,
 	Head on Your shoulder, comfort abounds
 	Arms around You, a fountain of joy springs
-	In each other’s presence - I call home
+	In each other’s presence - I've found home

 I hope you liked them!